Kuba9922/minix-postofficeserver/README.md

 # Project – Post Office Server

-The goal of this project is to extend the **MINIX** system with a server that enables communication between user processes via messages.
+This project extends the **MINIX** system with a server that enables communication between user processes via messages.
-Each user process should have its own mailbox that can hold **exactly one message**.
+Each user process has its own mailbox that can hold **exactly one message**.

 ***

 ## User Process Interface

-The following functions should be implemted in the system library `libc` (e.g., in `lib\libc\sys-minix\`).
+The following functions are available in the system library `libc` (e.g., in `lib\libc\sys-minix\`).
-Function delarations and definition of type `package` are provided in `include\po.h'.
+Function declarations and the definition of type `package` are provided in `include\po.h`.

 *   **`int post(package *pp, pid_t pid)`**
     Places message `pp` in the mailbox of process `pid`.